zaplab/generator-gulplate/README.md

 └── package.json
 ```

-or instead of the dummy index.html you can also use a dummy jekyll.
+or instead of the dummy index.html you can also use metalsmith (node) or jekyll (ruby) as static site builders.
 the following folders / files will be added

 ```
 .
 ├── src
-│   └── jekyll
+│   └── templates
 │       ├── _includes
 │       │   └── main-navigation.html
 │       ├── _layouts
 │       │   └── default.html
-│       ├── _config.yml
+│       ├── index.html
-│       └── index.html
+│       └── subpage.html
-└── Gemfile
+└── [Gemfile]
 ```

 ### If Project-Type is "Module/Plugin/Library":